ArduPilot/ardupilot_wiki/rover/source/docs/wheel-encoder.rst

 Ground Testing
 ==============

-If using Rover 4.0 (or later), the ``WHEEL_DISTANCE`` MAVLink message shows the total distance travelled by each wheel in real time.
+The ``WHEEL_DISTANCE`` MAVLink message shows the total distance travelled by each wheel in real time.
 Mission Planner's MAVLink Inspector can be used which can be opened by pressing Ctrl-F and then pushing the "MAVLink Inspector" button.

 .. image:: ../images/Mavlink-Inspector.jpg

-If using Rover-3.5 (or earlier) the RPM of the two wheels can be seen as "rpm1" and "rpm2" in the ground station.
-If using the Mission Planner these values can be seen in the Flight Data screen's Status tab.

 DataFlash logging
 =================